Caption manager

 Open new_transcription.txt in a plain-text editor, copy its contents and paste it into DeepL Translator, after choosing the target language.
 (You may need to run a premium version if the text is long.)
 Then, copy the translation and save it as a text file, e.g. transcription-fr.txt.

 Whatever the automatic translation tool, since the source text is a transcription of natural speech, which means incomplete sentences, missing or repeated words, etc., the result is likely to be poor.
-Big-data translation tools tend to reconstruct missing fragments, leading to errors.
-Therefore, the translation of subtitles must be carefully edited by native speakers.
+Big-data translation tools tend to guess missing fragments, which leads to errors.
+Therefore, the translation of transcriptions must be carefully edited by native speakers.
 For instance, this file is the raw version of transcription-fr.txt and that one its final version — after hours of final editing by hand !

 It might be a good idea to use ChatGPT for these translations, adding suitable stylistic specifications, but its current free version (3.5) has a too-small limit on the length of the text.